Far-right politics in Finland: Contemporary

 On 30 November 2017, the Pirkanmaa District Court banned the Nordic Resistance Movement in Finland for 'flagrantly violated the principles of good practice'.
 The ban was appealed and a request by the police for a temporary ban was turned down.
-In September, 2018 the Court of appeal in Turku upheld the ban.
-In March, 2019, the Supreme Court placed a temporary ban on the group.
-On September 22, 2020, the Supreme Court upheld the ban.
+In September 2018, the Court of appeal in Turku upheld the ban.
+In March 2019, the Supreme Court placed a temporary ban on the group.
+On 22 September 2020 the Supreme Court upheld the ban.
 The Supreme Court noted in its ruling that "The use of violence linked to the organization's activities has to be considered a part of the organization's operations...
 The operating methods that were considered unlawful represented a substantial part of the organization's operations, and [the organization] only engaged in a limited amount of other types of activities".

-The National Bureau of Investigation suspects the Nordic Resistance Movement to be continuing its operations under the names Kohti Vapautta! and Suomalaisapu.
-In its annual threat assessment for 2020, the bureau found that despite of the ban, the threat of far-right terrorism had risen.
+The National Bureau of Investigation suspects the Nordic Resistance Movement to be continuing its operations under the names Kohti Vapautta!, Atomwaffen Division Finland and Suomalaisapu.
+In its annual threat assessment for 2020, the bureau found that despite the ban, the threat of far-right terrorism had risen.
 According to the University of Oslo Center for Research on Extremism:

 some NRM activists have reasoned that only radical measures will be effective post-ban, thus coming to support e.g. the accelerationist model of activity.
 Certain members of the group have also appeared as contributors to publications that promote esoteric forms of neo-Nazism.
-A corresponding shift towards a more “cultic” direction has also been observed in the United Kingdom after the banning of the National Action (NA).
+A corresponding shift towards a more "cultic" direction has also been observed in the United Kingdom after the banning of the National Action (NA).